Enter Discount Code 10HEALTHY at checkout for $10 off orders of $100 or more! (Brand exclusions apply - Click for details)

 This mistaken identity causes an immune response and you end up with inflammation.
 Seasonal allergies are the result of your immune cells being over-reactive and hypersensitive.

 The result of your body releasing histamine, leukotrienes, and prostaglandins are the symptoms that you identify as seasonal allergies.

-Quercetin is a top performer when it comes to seasonal allergies.
+Quercetin is a top performing natural supplement for allergies.
 Quercetin acts like a "chill pill" for overexcited immune cells.
 It stabilizes your mast cells so they don't over-react to pollen and other particles.
 Quercetin slows down the process of releasing histamine and prostaglandins.

 Quercetin is an antioxidant just like Vitamin C. It is in the bioflavonoid family of antioxidants.
 Bioflavonoids are found in many delicious foods such as red onions, apples, berries, and citrus fruits.
 Increase your quercetin intake by adding dark purple and red vegetables and fruits to your healthy diet.

 Bromelain is an enzyme that is extracted from pineapple.
 All enzymes act as catalysts.
 They either speed up or slow down processes within the body.
 Bromelain is a proteolytic enzyme that breaks down protein molecules.
 In the case of allergies, bromelain breaks down the inflammatory molecules that cause unpleasant allergy symptoms.
 It also inhibits the production of inflammatory molecules without the side effects of NSAIDS.
 It too is known as an anti-inflammatory supplement.
 As an added benefit, bromelain enhances the absorption of quercetin.
 This synergy creates a powerful anti-inflammatory supplement.